 The security lock is a device used to physically 'fix' the system when using it in a public place.
 The locking device needs to be purchased separately.
 The shape and methods of use may differ depending on the manufacturer.
 Please refer to the manual provided with the security lock for proper use.

-- 1. Connect a security lock cable to a fixed object. - 2.
-While holding the security lock port lever to the left, connect the cable to the security lock port.
+Connect a security lock cable to a fixed object, and to the security lock port on the back of the computer.